stevekerrick/GraphqlToTsql/docs/documentation.md

 ### EntityBase entity (Required)

 The singleton instance of the *related* entity.
-Notice in the sample code above the entity is set to `OrderDetailEntity.Instance`.
+Notice in the `Field.Set` code above the entity is set to `OrderDetailEntity.Instance`.

 ### string name (Required)